 It is therefore recommended that no decision be made to include operating cost information unless its feasibility has been established and that research has demonstrated that it would be welcomed and motivating to consumers and that is also correctly interpreted by the broad majority.

-Lastly it is also important it does not dilute the impact of the energy performance message.
-Beyond considering whether this information should be put on the label itself, research could also look at the options to display this information on price tags, whether on printed onto paper or via ICT techniques39 - an example is shown in the figure below.
+Beyond considering whether this information should be put on the label itself, research could also look at the options to display this information on price tags, whether printed onto paper or via ICT techniques.
+One field study implemented in Norway in 201152 and two ongoing projects have tested such an approach on a voluntary basis, in the UK with one retail chain; and at the European level within the framework of the Intelligent Energy Europe project "YEACI"53.
 The potential for implementation at the point of sale and hence at the national level could potentially eliminate some of the difficulties cited above.